ResearchComputing/Documentation/docs/cloud/azure/budget-actions/budget-actions.md

 ## Creating Azure Automation Account

-1. Sign in to the <a href="https://portal.azure.com/#home" target="_blank">Azure Management Console</a> and search for **Automation accounts** on the top search bar.
+1. Sign in to the [Azure Management Console](https://portal.azure.com/#home) and search for **Automation accounts** on the top search bar.
 Click **Create** and choose the subscription that you intent to manage, A Resource Group to place the Automation account, Name and Region to host Automation account.
     ![](https://raw.githubusercontent.com/ResearchComputing/Documentation/master/docs/cloud/azure/budget-actions/images/1.png)

 2. Leave all other parameters to default.
 You may optionally choose to configure **Tags** as per your compliance standards.
 Click **Review+Create** and then click on **Create**.